Ahmose-Nefertari: Life

 Queen Ahmose-Nefertari held many titles, including those of hereditary princess (iryt-pꜥt), great of grace (wrt-imꜣt), great of praises (wrt-ḥswt), king's mother (mwt-niswt), great king's wife (ḥmt-niswt-wrt), god's wife (hmt-ntr), united with the white crown (ẖnmt-nfr-ḥḏjt), king's daughter (sꜣt-niswt), and king's sister (snt-niswt).
-However, her preferred title was that of god's wife.
 The queen was revered as "Goddess of Resurrection" and was arguably the most venerated woman in Egyptian history.
 Ancient Nubia ruling families have been said to feature strong matriarchal inclinations, a characteristic described as indisputable in the case of the 17th Dynasty.
 Along with other queens of the period, it has been suggested that the matriarchal quality of Ahmose-Nefertari's rule and line originated from Nubia.

 A donation stela from Karnak records how king Ahmose purchased the office of Second Prophet of Amun and endowed the position with land, goods and administrators.
 The endowment was given to Ahmose-Nefertari and her descendants, though she was the most prominent God's Wife of Amun.
 Separately the position of Divine adoratrix was also given to Ahmose-Nefertari.
 Records from a later era indicate that in this position she would have been responsible for all temple properties, administration of estates, workshops, treasuries and all the associated administration staff.

 Amenhotep I came to power while he was still young.
 As his mother, Ahmose-Nefertari may have served as regent for him until he reached maturity.
 Because of her position as regent for her son, some speculate that she started the Valley of the Kings.

 Ahmose-Nefertari is shown to be alive during the early years of the reign of Thutmose I. She is depicted in Nubia next to the Viceroy of Kush Ahmose called Turo in the company of the newly crowned king and Queen Ahmose.
 A vase fragment found in KV20 was inscribed with the double cartouche of king Tuthmose I and Ahmose-Nefertari and the epithet indicates the queen was alive.
 A large statue of queen Ahmose-Nefertari from Karnak may be one of the last statues created in her honor before she died.